alinex/node-mail/README.md

 This will be converted to a plain text and html version for sending so that the mail client can choose the format to display.

+You may also give the 'text' and 'html' content as property itself.
+But keep in mind that within the base properties no markdown conversions are done.
+In the 'body' it will.

 Like you see above, you can use handlebar syntax to use some variables from the code.
 This is possible in subject and body.
-And you may specify a local to use for date formatting.
+And you may specify a locale to use for date formatting.

 You can also define different templates which can be referenced from within the job.

-The given context variables are used.

 Find more examples at [validator](http://alinex.github.io/node-validator/README.md.html#handlebars).